-Richard J. Klein (38) has been the Vice President of Finance and Chief Financial Officer of the Company since March 2000.
+Richard J. Klein (40) has been the Vice President, Finance and Chief Financial Officer of the Company since March 2000.
 From 1996 to March 2000, Mr. Klein was the Director of Finance for the Company.
-Prior to joining the Company, Mr. Klein held various financial management positions at ATL Ultrasound, a leading developer of diagnostic medical equipment, from 1988 to 1995.
-From 1984 to 1988, he was with KPMG Peat Marwick, an international public accounting firm.
+Prior to joining the Company, Mr. Klein held various financial management positions at ATL Ultrasound, a leading worldwide developer of diagnostic ultrasound medical equipment, from 1988 to 1996.
+From 1984 to 1988, Mr. Klein was with KPMG Peat Marwick, an international public accounting firm.
 Mr. Klein received a B.S. in business administration from Washington State University.
 He is a Certified Public Accountant and a member of Financial Executives International.